 SolarEdge Technologies (SEDG) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the photovoltaic products maker had gained 24.73% over the past month, outpacing the Oils-Energy sector's gain of 5.86% and the S&P 500's gain of 3.55% in that time.
+Coming into today, shares of the photovoltaic products maker had gained 13.76% in the past month.
+In that same time, the Oils-Energy sector gained 4.35%, while the S&P 500 gained 3.72%.

-Wall Street will be looking for positivity from SEDG as it approaches its next earnings report date.
-In that report, analysts expect SEDG to post earnings of $1.30 per share.
-This would mark year-over-year growth of 106.35%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $415.30 million, up 57.51% from the year-ago period.
+Investors will be hoping for strength from SEDG as it approaches its next earnings release.
+On that day, SEDG is projected to report earnings of $1.30 per share, which would represent year-over-year growth of 106.35%.
+Our most recent consensus estimate is calling for quarterly revenue of $415.30 million, up 57.51% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for SEDG.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-SEDG is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+SEDG is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, SEDG is holding a Forward P/E ratio of 20.41.
-Its industry sports an average Forward P/E of 20.41, so we one might conclude that SEDG is trading at a no noticeable deviation comparatively.
+Looking at its valuation, SEDG is holding a Forward P/E ratio of 20.39.
+For comparison, its industry has an average Forward P/E of 20.39, which means SEDG is trading at a no noticeable deviation to the group.

 Meanwhile, SEDG's PEG ratio is currently 0.93.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Solar industry currently had an average PEG ratio of 0.88 as of yesterday's close.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Solar stocks are, on average, holding a PEG ratio of 0.9 based on yesterday's closing prices.

 The Solar industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 106, which puts it in the top 42% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 190, which puts it in the bottom 26% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.